NikhilrajUttla/Prodigy_ML_2/README.md

 here is the link that refers our Dataset: httpss://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python

 <h1> Usage of Dataset </h1>
-1.open a new notebook in colab
+1.open a new notebook in colab<br>
-2.now import necessary libraries
+2.now import necessary libraries<br>
-3.now upload your dataset to colab
+3.now upload your dataset to colab<br>
-4. perform all operations required
+4. perform all operations required<br>
-5. plot the following at the end
+5. plot the following at the end<br>

 <h1>Code Execution</h1>
 The code is inside the Customer_Segmentation.ipynb file.